tesc-tex/docker/README.md

 # docker

-Use this script in project directory to build (or rebuild) `.pdf`.
+Use this script in project directory to build (or rebuild) `.pdf` locally.
-It assumes that `build.sh` exists in project's root.

 ```sh
 #!/usr/bin/env sh